Neamar/DUCK/rosa_on_himself.md

 I've just made it all up on my own and I have no notion of how it's supposed to be done.
 I'm sure there are much better methods, as my results and the time it takes for me to achieve even THEM attests.
-<P> Actually, Egmont dictates the size of my originals, which is
-okay by me, except maybe that they have me draw rather large, which only means I'll take that much more time to fit in more detail.
+Actually, Egmont dictates the size of my originals, which is okay by me, except maybe that they have me draw rather large, which only means I'll take that much more time to fit in more detail.
 I do each page in two halves, each half being about 12.5" X 9" (whatever that is in the metric system I use), making a full page about 12.5" X 18".
-<P> "Tools" are my biggest area of ignorance.
-If I knew what I was
-doing, I'd have learned how to use a single brush such as Van Horn might use.
+"Tools" are my biggest area of ignorance.
+If I knew what I was doing, I'd have learned how to use a single brush such as Van Horn might use.
 Instead, all I know are pens.
 I use up to EIGHT pens (and brushes) on EACH PANEL.
 I start with a calligraphy pen (which gives me line